Birthwork for all.

 I trace my journey to birthwork back to my own birth.

 Born in North Carolina, and as one of triplets, I was born three months early.
-This unique birth experience has shaped much of my life.
-As an adult, it gives me insight into the importance of safe and secure birthing opportunities.
+This unique birth experience has shaped much of my life and brings insight into the importance of safe and secure birthing opportunities.

-I come to this body-based and heavily medicalized work with an “environment” understanding.
+I come to this heavily medicalized work with a spirit-centered, trauma-informed, “person-in-environment” approach.
 I never leave my heart at home, and value memory, nostalgia, and sentimentality; I invite you embrace these meaning-making opportunities — as much or as little as you wish.

-As a white practitioner, in a field where Black and Brown birthing people face inequity and trauma, I am in relationship with doulas of color to refer clients to the right doula for them.
-I work to make my support accessible to all and encourage use of sliding scale and pro bono spots in my calender.
+As a white practitioner, in a field where Black and Brown birthing people face inequity and trauma, I work to make my support accessible to all and refer to more equipped and aligned doulas as need.
+I encourage use of my sliding scale and pro bono availability.